 A 604 meters high steep cliff formed by melting glaciers at the end of the Ice Age.
 Now, claimed to be one of the Norway’s most famous mountain hikes.
 Unsurprisingly, as it offers a truly breathtaking view over the Lysefjord.
 Mother nature, I bow to you.

 Wedding is a BIG day.
 Not every day you decide to spent the rest of your life with one person.
 It takes a lot of time, effort and money to plan the perfect day.
 Celebrated across the world, weddings differ from country to country.
 From old traditions to new additions.
-We’ve all seen it in the movies – especially the American style weddings.
-But how about Eastern European wedding?
+Polish weddings are certainly one of the most fun events to attend.
+Filled with traditional Polish food, vodka, games and a lot more!
+Here's ten top reasons what makes a Polish wedding so special.

 Travel blogger with a gypsy soul at heart.
 Based in London, but mostly seen at the airport ready for the next adventure.